Watch a brief video with details of the June 30th - July 14th program!

 This course will examine Costa Rican environmental policy, including social, economic, and environmental barriers.
 The course will examine the impact of policies on eco-tourism and sustainable practices.

 The central focus of these courses is experiential learning in the form of travel to Costa Rica.
 Home stays, lectures by local providers, social workers, and activities in several locations throughout Costa Rica.
 Tentative plans include participating in service with the Latin American Sea Turtle Project (LAST), visiting varied plantations (coffee, palm oil), and engaging in beach clean-up and recycling.
 Potential outings include Corcovado National Park.
-Locations include San Jose, Northwest Costa Rica (where there is a lot of tourism), and the Osa Peninsula.
+Locations include San Jose, Northwest Costa Rica , and the Osa Peninsula.

 Each course will have distinct yet overlapping content.
 The political science courses will focus on various aspects of environmental policies and sustainability, while the social work course will focus more on the impact of these policies on the people of Costa Rica.
 Each course is a stand-alone course, but the travel is 100% together.
 Please note that students will be expected to attend two face-to-face pre-travel meetings during the early summer semester, probably on Saturday.
 Dates will be provided early in the spring semester so students can plan to attend.